-Whining is a way of dogs, in general, to vocalize or communicate with us.
-It is their way of expressing their feelings, and there are many possible things that they want to tell us if they continue whining whether its something they want or is feeling some pain or stress.
+Whining is a way for dogs, in general, to vocalize or communicate with us.
+It is their way of expressing their feelings, and there are many possible things that they want to tell us if they continue whining, whether it’s something they want or is feeling some pain or stress.

 Why do Yorkies whine so much?
-Yorkies whine to show emotional distress, or separation anxiety when their owner left them alone or when they are confined in a place and wants to be free.
-It can also mean that they are in pain, and can become aggressive if not taken seriously.
+Yorkies whine to show emotional distress or separation anxiety when their owner left them alone or confined in a place and wants to be free.
+It can also mean that they are in pain and can become aggressive if not taken seriously.

 A Must-Read: Best Treats For Yorkies